rosco12345/bc-csharpV2.4-nullReferenceError-example/README.md

 The project includes NUnit, and BouncyCastle.Cryptography NuGet packages.

-Run the `ExampleStringsRoundtrip` unit test with BouncyCastle version 2.3.1 it will pass.
+Run the `ExampleStringsRoundtrip` unit test  in the `PKCSTests.cs` file with BouncyCastle version 2.3.1 it will pass.

 Now run the test using version 2.4.0 it will fail with a `NullReferenceErrorException`.